Ireland and World War I: Palestine, 1917

 Embarking from Salonika, they arrived via Egypt in Ismalia on 12.
 September.
 October was spent training after a redress, before entering the Sinai and Palestine Campaign.
 After the Battle of Gaza and the Turkish withdrawal early November, the 10th Division was refitted and returned to the line at the end of November.
 It encountered considerable sniper fire on the way to the capture of Jerusalem, which was entered unopposed on 9.
 December.
 With relatively low losses the division had taken what was asked of it.
 After so many defeats since Gallipoli, they at last tasted victory.
 Into 1918 was spent on reconstruction work.
 Fighting flared up again in March which required an advance towards Nablis.
 This enemy engagement was to be the last action in Palestine.

 France, 1918

 Heavy losses encountered on the Western Front after the great German spring offensive, resulted in the transfer of 60,000 men from Palestine to France, including ten battalions of the 10th Division.
-They embarked at Alexandria arriving Marseilles on 2 June 1918 and were transferred to the 2RMF for the beginning of the Hundred Days Offensive.
+They embarked at Alexandria arriving Marseille on 2 June 1918 and were transferred to the 2RMF for the beginning of the Hundred Days Offensive.
 For continuation, see 'Spring Offensive, March 1918' above.